Skip to Content

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-How to prepare the Chinese ABC soup
+Below are the step-by-step instructions to prepare Chinese ABC soup at home.

 1. Get ready the vegetables and meat

-1. Cut the tomato into wedges or thick slices.
+• Cut the tomato into wedges or thick slices.
 You can remove the skin, but it does not matter.

-2. Peel the carrots and cut them into wedges or thick slices on the bias.
+• Peel the carrots and cut them into wedges or thick slices on the bias.

-3. Also, peel the potato and cut it into large chunks, about one-inch cubes.
+• Also, peel the potato and cut it into large chunks, about one-inch cubes.
 Submerge the potatoes in water as they change color when exposed to air.

-4. Cut the onion into thick slices.
+• Cut the onion into thick slices.
 Otherwise, you can cut it into chunks.

 2. Blanch the chicken to get a clear broth

-3. Remove any scum floating on the surface with a fine wire mesh strainer.
+• Put the bone-in chicken pieces into a large pot of boiling water to blanch the chicken for 2 minutes.
+Remove any scum floating on the surface with a fine wire mesh strainer.
 This step helps to get a clear broth.

-4. Wash the chicken under running water so that the final soup will look clean and free from any debris from the chicken.
+• Wash the chicken under running water so that the final soup will look clean and free from any debris from the chicken.

 (Place all the ingredients in the cooker)

-3. Slow boil the ABC soup
+3. Simmer the ABC soup

 • Place the blanched chicken in a slow cooker.
 Add about one liter of cold water or just enough to cover the chicken, and wait until it comes to a boil again.
-Let the chicken slowly cook for half an hour to release its maximum flavor.
+Let the chicken slowly cook for 30 minutes to release its maximum flavor.
+Using a wire mesh strainer, remove any impurities that occasionally float to the top.

-• Cover and let it slowly cook until the vegetables are soft.
-It will take another hour for my slow cooker and should be faster if you do it over the gas stove,
+• Next, add the onions, carrots, tomatoes, and potatoes.
+Cover and let it slowly cook until the vegetables are tender.
+It will take another hour for my slow cooker, but it should be faster if you use a gas stove.

-• Transfer to a serving bowl, and serve.
+• Season the soup with salt.
+Transfer to a serving bowl, and serve.

 (The soup is ready to be served)